-Other services available around the clock: ATMs, duty-free stores, convenience store, children's play areas, chapel, nursery rooms.
+Other services available around the clock: ATMs, children's play areas, chapel, nursery rooms.

 The Radisson Blu Airport Hotel Oslo Gardermoen and the Park Inn by Radisson Oslo Airport are connected to the terminal through covered walkways.
 There are numerous alternatives nearby, some of which provide shuttle services for their guests.